 2-ArachidonoylGlycerol (2-AG) has been linked to our emotional states, protection from seizures, and maintaining cardiovascular health.

-Cannabinoids such as CBD have a lipid-based structure and this why hemp extract is delivered in an oil base like hemp or coconut to ensure this highest bioavailability.
+Cannabinoids such as CBD have a lipid-based structure and this is why hemp extract is delivered in an oil base like hemp or coconut to ensure this highest bioavailability.

 Cannabinoid Receptors (CB Receptors) – The Locks.

 These receptors are found throughout your body.

 CB1 receptors, which are mostly found in the central nervous system.

 They are essential for a healthy functioning brain and are one of the most common receptors in the entire nervous system.
 Depending on what region of the brain they are located in, they can be moderators of your memory, mood, motor function, or your perception of pain.

 Although CB1 receptors are most common in the central nervous system, we find them throughout the human body at lower densities.
 In other parts of the body, CB1 receptors also have roles in, hormone production, cardiovascular health and digestion.